isomerpages/ura-mbsc2021/_programmes/The Great Bay Fiesta.md

 **Show times**:
 - Tuesdays to Thursdays: 7pm
 - Fridays: 4.30pm, 7pm
-- Saturdays, Sundays and Public Holidays: 2pm, 4.30pm, 7pm
+- Saturdays, Sundays and Public Holidays: 2pm, 4.30pm, 7pm <br>
 *On 31 December 2022, there will be an additional show at 10pm <br>
 **Ticketed entry.**